Eagle LogoPEPTIDE INITIATIVE

 The tiny lab-made molecule that tricked the body into growing — and accidentally led scientists to a hidden hunger hormone in the stomach.

-GHRP-6 was the first synthetic peptide ever shown to make the body release growth hormone on command.
-Built from just six amino acid building blocks in a Tulane University lab in the 1980s, it launched an entire field of research — and its biggest surprise came 15 years later, when it helped scientists discover ghrelin, the body's own hunger hormone.
+GHRP-6 was the first man-made peptide ever shown to force the body to release growth hormone on command.
+Built from just six amino acid building blocks in a basement lab at Tulane University in the early 1980s, it launched an entire field of science.
+But the biggest surprise came fifteen years later, when the 'fake key' that Cyril Bowers built in New Orleans helped Japanese scientists discover ghrelin — the body's own hunger hormone hiding in the stomach.
+What started as an accident with painkiller molecules became one of the most important clues in modern hormone science.

 Scroll to Discover